Sound offon

 Franman’s core activity since its establishment has been the representation of First Class Makers of Shipbuilding Equipment for merchant vessels.

-The function of the Shipbuilding Division is to introduce and promote its principals to shipping companies in Greece, Cyprus and the greater Eastern Mediterranean area.
+The function of the Shipbuilding Division is to introduce and promote its principals to shipping companies in Greece, Cyprus and the United Kingdom, Norway and the greater Eastern Mediterranean area.

 We ensure that our customers are fully acquainted with our principals’ equipment and products.
-This is achieved via continuous communication with the customer in order to acquaint them with the Principals’ equipment and products, while for the effective promotion we utilize various available marketing tools, like seminars, workshops, participation to exhibitions and targeted advertisements, among others.
+This is achieved by utilizing various available mar- keting tools, such as seminars, workshops, participation to exhibitions and targeted advertisements, among others.

 Another area that we are heavily involved is that of retrofit projects for all the equipment that we represent and promote.

-Our effectiveness is based on our in depth knowledge of our markets, our experience and the close business relationships that we have established with the shipping companies since our company’s formation back in 1991 and utilized for the benefit of both our customers and our principals.
+Our effectiveness is based on our in-depth knowledge of our markets, our ex- perience and the close business relationships that we have established with the shipping companies since our formation.

 SERVICE

-Operating complimentarily to our Shipbuilding Equipment and Spare Parts & Service divisions, Franman’s Ship Repairs division provides dry docking facilities through our worldwide network, full after-sales service for all equipment sourced from the principal manufacturers represented by Franman, as well as from other major manufacturers.
+Operating complimentarily to our shipbuilding equipment and spare parts divisions, our service division provides full after-sales service for all equipment from manufacturers represented by Franman, as well as for other major manufacturers.

-With in-house highly-trained, certified engineers and with a network of carefully vetted subcontractors, Franman makes sure you receive the technical assistance, troubleshooting support and emergency repair you need, whenever you need them, wherever you need them, 24/7/365.
+Through our own highly trained, certified engineers and our network of approved subcontractors, Franman provides authorized service and technical assistance, troubleshooting and emergency maintenance repairs - whenever you need it, wherever you need it, 24/7.

 MARITIME SECURITY